Developer(s) – Live Wire & AdGlobe

 Storyline – 8/10

-The story of Ender Lilies focuses on a young white priestess named Lily, who after waking up in a derelict church, discovers that the world has been ravaged by entities such as the evil Blighted creatures and the Rain of Death.
-Aided by numerous incorporeal allies, who are the last remaining remnants of individuals who were affected by the Rain of Death, Lily resolves to put an end to the curse and thus restore Land’s end to its former glory.
-As I commented in my first impressions article, I noticed similarities early on between this game and Shadow of the Colossus on the thematic level, as the game seemed to perpetuate the same feeling of bittersweetness throughout.
+As I commented in my first impressions article, I noticed similarities early on between this game and Shadow of the Colossus on the thematic level.
+As the game seemed to perpetuate the same feeling of bittersweetness throughout.
 Having played through it in its entirety, I stick by my initial assessment.
-The game takes the player through a whirlwind of emotion that will have them on the edge of their seats as they discover the backstory of each ally acquired throughout the game and ultimately discovering the fates of Lily and Land’s End
+The game takes the player through a whirlwind of emotion that will have them on the edge of their seats as they discover the backstory of each ally acquired throughout the game and ultimately discover the fates of Lily and Land’s End

 Originality – 7.5/10

-Although the idea of a Metroidvania RPG had been perpetuated before on numerous occasions, the elements that make this game stand out among most other Metroidvanias, as well as other games in general, is in the atmosphere that it presents throughout, as well as it’s beautifully distorted mythology.
-Eldritch horrors litter Land’s End throughout, the game provides players with a wonderful contrast between beauty and horror, and it’s unlike anything I’ve ever seen in a video game, making it truly an unforgettable experience that players will savor for a long time.
+Although the idea of a Metroidvania RPG had been perpetuated before on numerous occasions, the elements that make this game stand out among most other Metroidvanias.
+As well as other games in general, is in the atmosphere that it presents throughout.
+As well as its beautifully distorted mythology.
+Eldritch horrors litter Land’s End throughout.
+The game provides players with a wonderful contrast between beauty and horror.
+And it’s unlike anything I’ve ever seen in a video game.
+Making it truly an unforgettable experience that players will savor for a long time.

 Happii